Birds on Safari: 10 Unforgettable Highlights

 3. Grey (Southern) Crowned Crane

-Highly characteristic with its stunning bristly crown, the southern crowned crane is one of my favorite birds to see on safari.
+Highly characteristic with its stunning bristly crown, the grey crowned crane is one of my favorite birds to see on safari.

 Habitat: Grasslands, flooded plains, marshes and agricultural land.